cdefgah/whatsapp-jpeg-repair/README.md

 Source code file `WhatsAppJpegRepair.go` is included to the application archive for MacOS users.
 And in case you've decided to build the application from the source code, follow these steps:

 1. Delete existing `WhatsAppJpegRepair` file, please don't confuse this file with `WhatsAppJpegRepair.go`.
-2. Download and install Go language support from the official web-site: https://golang.org/
+2. Download and install Go language support from the [official web-site](https://golang.org/)
 3. Open terminal in the unzipped application folder, and execute the following command:

 ```
 go build WhatsAppJpegRepair.go
 ```